 In this tutorial (part II of our MDX training series), we will cover set functions, which return member sets.
 Set functions are useful to know, as you can use set functions to define your axes.
 Remember that sets are always defined by either a set of curly braces { }, or a function which returns a set.

-DESCENDANTS
+DESCENDANTS and ASCENDANTS

 DESCENDANTS([Account].[Account].[All], 10000, LEAVES)

-This is useful when we want to dynamically grab a set of Members without specifying each one:
+This is useful when we want to dynamically grab a set of members without specifying each one:

 SELECT